 Working from home has really started taking its toll.
 Sitting for 8 hours a day with a makeshift office set-up with less-than-optimal chairs and desks is putting extra strain on spine and causing text neck.
+Since Covid, our Chiropractic team has had a huge increase in text neck patients coming to our Oakville Chiropractor clinic.
 Maintaining good posture throughout the day can be difficult, and by the end of the day most people are slouched over their computers trying to get the last bit of work done and start suffering from neck pain.
 Over this last year, with more people working from home and spending more time than ever on the computer, our Oakville chiropractic clinic has seen an influx of neck and upper back pain otherwise known as text neck.

 What constitutes good posture vs bad posture?
 Our Oakville chiropractors say that there isn’t really a hard and fast rule about posture, but there are some general guidelines that can help align your spine into a more optimal position.
 Parents, check your kids posture today, if they have the signs of text neck, get them in for an examination today!

 Neck Posture and Text Neck Oakville Chiropractor